findify/findify-js/packages/sdk/README.md

 });

 // After library initialized, we can send requests to server with `client` instance.
-Let's perform autocomplete request: client.autocomplete({
+Let's perform autocomplete request: client.send({
+  type: 'autocomplete',
+  params: {
     q: 'Red jacket',
     // If you are using this library on server, you will need to deal with multiple users objects.
     // In this case, you need to provide `user` object on each request.
 If you provided `user` on init, it will be overrided:
     user: {
       uid: 'user_id',
       sid: 'session_id'
+    }
    }
 }).then(function(response) {
   // `response` variable will contain all response data from server, which could be later provided to the view layer.
 });